 "Patients would rather get treated here.
 They want to sleep in their own bed, they want to continue to work and be around family and friends and so I think being able to get treatment here but yet see that specialist in Sioux Falls is ideal," said Hillmer.

 Whether she sees Dr. Vinod in person Sioux Falls or telemedicine in Pierre, Carrie-Lynn appreciates the care.
-"My doctor said you give me a year, and I'll give you the rest of your life. and I did, and I'm so grateful."
+"My doctor said you give me a year, and I'll give you the rest of your life. and I did, and I'm so grateful," said Romero.

 Carrie-Lynn has found that overcoming leukemia has helped her realize other challenges in life she can take on, like going to college.
 "I've got perfect attendance and 4.0.
 I never knew I could do things like this."